Team Services | TFS 2017 | TFS 2015 | TFS 2013 | Visual Studio 2015 | Team Explorer Everywhere

 From the web portal, open the Actions menu and choose the email option.

-From the web portal for TFS 2015, open the work item and click the mail icon.
+From the web portal, open the work item and click the mail icon.

 Note: If you connect to an on-premises TFS, your TFS admin must have configured an SMTP server for the email feature to work.

 From Visual Studio or Team Explorer, choose .
 This option requires that you configure Office Outlook on your client computer.